Skip to content

 Content Hierarchy is the logical organization of information using headings, subheadings, and nested structure that enables AI systems to understand topic relationships and extract relevant sections for specific query components.

-Proper hierarchy allows AI to cite specific subsections rather than entire pages, improving attribution accuracy and enabling more precise responses to targeted queries.
+Precision matters here.
+Proper hierarchy lets an AI cite a specific subsection rather than an entire page, which improves attribution accuracy and produces more targeted responses to narrow queries.

 Topic Clustering